appfirst/statsd_clients/java/README.md

 Installation
 ------------

-This client can be compiled with maven by running `mvn package`.
+This client can be compiled with [Maven](https://maven.apache.org/) by running `mvn package`.
 Compiled files will be put in the `target/` directory.

 Configuration